-As the industry continues to shift towards being more environmentally aware, making the switch to an electric vehicle offers a number of advantages.
-Not only are they better for the environment, but they also provide drivers with a cost-efficient alternative to expensive fuel-guzzling cars and vans.
-As one of the largest contributors of CO2, the logistics and courier industry is slowly beginning to adopt electric vehicles as a solution for reducing carbon emissions.
-For courier drivers, this means sourcing the right electric vehicle to continue courier operations as normal.
+As the courier and logistics industry continues to shift towards being more environmentally aware, making the switch to an electric van offers several advantages.
+Not only are they better for the environment, but they also provide courier and delivery drivers with a cost-efficient alternative to expensive fuel-guzzling courier cars and vans.
+As one of the largest contributors of CO2, the logistics and courier industry is slowly beginning to adopt electric delivery vehicles as a solution for reducing carbon emissions.
+For courier drivers, this means sourcing the right electric vans to continue courier operations as normal.

-Large cars and vans are often the preferred vehicle of choice for most courier drivers, as they offer plenty of space and higher payloads for parcels and packages.
+Large cars, small electric delivery vehicles and electric vans are often the preferred vehicle of choice for most courier drivers, as they offer plenty of space and higher payloads for parcels and packages.
 Additionally, most electric vans are CAZ and ULEZ compliant too, which means drivers can benefit from lower running costs and zero congestion charges.
-Whilst they may seem a little on the expensive side, government grants may be available that can offset up to £5,000 off the cost of the vehicle as part of an initiative to get more electric vehicles and vans on the road.
+Whilst they may seem a little on the expensive side, government grants may be available that can offset up to £5,000 off the cost of the electric vehicle as part of an initiative to get more electric vehicles and electric courier vans on the road.

 For those looking to switch to an electric vehicle, we’ve made it a little easier with our list of the 5 best electric vehicles for couriers, which includes vans and transit vehicles from a range of leading vehicle manufacturers.